Stannary Hills Tramways: Heritage listing

 Stannary Hills Tramways were listed on the Queensland Heritage Register on 25 February 2005 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

-The Irvinebank and Stannary Hills tramway formations, constructed between 1901-1907 are significant in Queensland's history for the role they played in the development of the north Queensland tin fields.
+The Irvinebank and Stannary Hills tramway formations, constructed between 1901 and 1907 are significant in Queensland's history for the role they played in the development of the north Queensland tin fields.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 The formation demonstrates an uncommon aspect of Queensland's cultural heritage as a track with a gauge of 2 ft, constructed specifically for the mining industry for private freight and passengers, and being of private construction.

 The place has potential to yield information that will contribute to an understanding of Queensland's history.

 Archaeological remains such as discarded mining equipment, bottle dumps, locally made bricks and bridge span constructions associated with the tramway formation have the potential to yield information that will contribute to an understanding of Queensland's history.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The tramway formations have a special and continued association with the tin mining community of north Queensland and a special association with the life or work of John Moffat.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 The tramway formations have a special and continued association with the tin mining community of north Queensland and a special association with the life or work of John Moffat.
 Moffat was important in Queensland's history as a regional entrepreneur who controlled mineral developments in North Queensland from 1880 to 1912.
-Moffat built the Irvinebank to Stannary Hills tramway between 1906-1907, and owned and operated the Irvinebank to Stannary Hills tramway privately from 1906 to 1912.
+Moffat built the Irvinebank to Stannary Hills tramway between 1906 and 1907, and owned and operated the Irvinebank to Stannary Hills tramway privately from 1906 to 1912.